Why holistic architectural design really matters, today more than ever

-The four-walled domestic container where our lives intersect, clash and overlap has never been more charged with activity, allowing us to discover the failures and triumphs/trials and tribulations of each space.
+The four-walled domestic container where our lives intersect, clash and overlap has never been more charged with activity, allowing us to discover the failures and triumphs of each space.
 Forced by the circumstances, we have become painfully aware of the spatial (in)efficiency of our homes.
 You’re certainly not alone if you’ve already begun to search for ways to de-clutter and re-style, looking for that breath of fresh air we are all in such great need of.

 We are only now really starting to get a glimpse into the importance of versatile, clean, thoughtful interior architecture and design that goes beyond mainstream, low-cost furniture and seasonal trends.
 This is why, when embarking on the journey of designing or redesigning your home or holiday home, the efforts invested in establishing the style, scale and materials of the building's envelope should be equally channelled into the quality and efficiency of the interior space.

 A sense of whole

 The (Oxford) dictionary definition of the term ‘holistic’, reads: ‘considering a whole thing or being to be more than a collection of parts’.
 This is particularly relevant to our times as it reflects our need to stay connected to our communities and preserve a sense of perspective despite the social isolation we are experiencing.